+- Touch CUSTOM RECIPE pad.

+- START

-- 1. Touch CUSTOM PROGRAM pad. - 2.
-Touch ENTER/ START pad.
+- Touch START pad.
 When the cook time is over, you will hear four beeps and END will display.

-MORE+/LESS-
+MORE/LESS

-By using the MORE+ or LESS- keys, all of the pre-programmed cook and time cook features can be adjusted to cook food for a longer or shorter time.
+By using the MORE or LESS keys, all of the pre-programmed cook and time cook features can be adjusted to cook food for a longer or shorter time.

-1. Pressing MORE+ will add 10 seconds of cooking time each time you press it.
+Pressing MORE will add 10 seconds of cooking time each time you press it.
+Pressing LESS will subtract 10 seconds of cooking time each time you press it.